What is Acquired Hypothyroidism?

 What to Expect

-Once your child starts medication, he or she may feel better, have more energy, and better focus at school.
+Once your child starts medication, they may feel better, have more energy, and better focus at school.